Improving Software Engineer Salary in Greater Vancouver | CA$80.6K-CA$95.6K+ | Levels.fyi

 The median Software Engineer compensation in Greater Vancouver package at Improving totals CA$95.6K per year.
-View the base salary, stock, and bonus breakdowns for Improving's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Improving's total compensation packages.
 Last updated: 10/1/2025

 Company